kernelkit/infix/doc/system.md

 on this later on in this document.

-For the sake of brevity, the hostname in the following examples has been shortened to `host`.
+For the sake of brevity, the hostname in the following examples has been shortened to `example`.
 The default hostname is composed from a product specific string followed by the last three octets of the system base MAC address, e.g., `switch-12-34-56`.
 An example of how to change the hostname is included below.